802.11 Wireless Simulation and Anomaly Detection using HMM and UBM: Anomaly Detection in AP Usage Data

-Rabiner and Juang \cite{Ref30} presented a comprehensive tutorial on HMM which provides a profound understanding of the basic blocks of HMM.
 HMM symbolizes a doubly stochastic process with a set of observable states and a series of hidden states which can only be observed through the observable set of stochastic process.
+HMMs are generally used for the stochastic modeling of non-stationary time-series.

-The formal definition of a n-state continuous HMM notation is determined as follows:
+The formal definition of a n-state HMM with Gaussian emission is determined as follows: